Cheaper Home Batteries Program

 What size battery qualifies for the rebate?

 Battery systems with a nominal capacity between 5 kWh and 100 kWh are eligible, but the rebate applies to the first 50 kWh of usable capacity.
-From 1 May 2026, a tiered structure applies: the first 14 kWh receives the full rebate, capacity from 14 to 28 kWh receives 60%, and capacity from 28 to 50 kWh receives 15%.
+Under the current tiered structure: the first 14 kWh receives the full rebate rate, capacity from 14 to 28 kWh receives 60%, and capacity from 28 to 50 kWh receives 15%.

 Do I need to be connected to a Virtual Power Plant (VPP)?